oscar-system/Oscar.jl/docs/src/ToricVarieties/AlgebraicCycles.md

 within the regime of simplicial, complete toric varieties this is always possible.
 However, this involves a choice.
-Consequently, the following methods will pick a special choice and return values for that particular choice of representant of the rational equivalence class in question.
+Consequently, the following methods will pick a special choice and return values for that particular choice of representative of the rational equivalence class in question.

 ```@docs
-representant(ac::RationalEquivalenceClass)
+representative(ac::RationalEquivalenceClass)
 ```
-It can be rather convenient, to investigate such a representant in order to understand the geometric meaning of a rational equivalence class.
+It can be rather convenient to investigate such a representative in order to understand the geometric meaning of a rational equivalence class.
 For this purpose, we support the following methods.
 ```@docs